-Nancy Maluso of SiriusDecisions recently said, “The goal of sales enablement is to ensure sales reps have the right knowledge, skills, and process to maximize every buyer interaction.”
+Nancy Maluso of SiriusDecisions explains sales enablement as follows, “The goal of sales enablement is to ensure sales reps have the right knowledge, skills, and process to maximize every buyer interaction.”
 So what does that actually require?
 It really depends on the expert you ask.

 For the sake of this post, we’ll use the following list of activity categories provided by Salesforce.com to define what sales enablement entails:

-- Recruiting and hiring — getting the right people
+- Recruiting and hiring — getting the right salespeople on the team

-- Training and coaching — educating and motivating reps
+- Training and coaching — educating and motivating sales reps

-- Equipping — providing them with the right tools to do their jobs
+- Equipping — providing sales team members with the right tools to do their jobs

 - Assessing — measuring who’s working and what’s working to increase sales